-Option Description db-dir <netvault database="" installation=""></netvault> Specifies the installation path for NetVault Database.
-This parameter can only be specified for NetVault Backup Server installations.
+Option Description db-dir <netvault Database installation&gt;</netvault Specifies the installation path for NetVault Database.
+This parameter can only be specified for NetVault Server installations.
 If the path contains spaces, enclose it in quotation marks (" ").
-The default path for NetVault Database is as follows: • On Linux: /usr/netvault/db • On Windows: "C:\Program Files\Quest\NetVault Backup\db" or "C:\Program Files (x86)\Quest\NetVault Backup\db" pg-linuxuser-option <pg-linuxuser-option></pg-linuxuser-option> Specifies the option for PostgreSQL Linux user account.
-For more information about NetVault Backup PostgreSQL Linux user account, see Determine NetVault Backup PostgreSQL Linux user account.
+The default path for NetVault Database is as follows: • On Linux: /usr/netvault/db On Windows: "C:\Program Files\Quest\NetVault\db" or "C:\Program Files (x86)\Quest\NetVault\db" pg-linuxuser-option <pg-linuxuser-option></pg-linuxuser-option> Specifies the option for PostgreSQL Linux user account.
+For more information about NetVault PostgreSQL Linux user account, see Determine NetVault PostgreSQL Linux user account.
 The default option will be selected if you do not provide the input here.
-Default: auto Allowed: auto custom pg-linuxuser-name <pg- linuxuser-name></pg- Required only whenpg-linuxuser-option is set to custom.
-Default: netvault-pgsql pg-su-passwd <password></password> Specifies the password for PostgreSQL Database Superuser.
-This parameter can only be specified for NetVault Backup Server installations.
+Default: auto Allowed: auto custom pg-linuxuser-name <pg-< td="">Required only whenpg-linuxuser-option is set to custom.</pg-<> Required only whenpg-linuxuser-option is set to custom. linuxuser-name> Default : netvault-pgsql pg-su-passwd <password></password> Specifies the password for PostgreSQL Database Superuser.
+This parameter can only be specified for NetVault Server installations.
 The password can contain a maximum of 100 characters.
-It cannot contain the following characters: \ and spaces For more information about specifying a password for the PostgreSQL database super user, see Determine NetVault Backup name and password.
+It cannot contain the following characters: \ and spaces For more information about specifying a password for the PostgreSQL database super user, see Determine NetVault name and password.

-NOTE: When performing unattended installations, you can check the installer return code to verify whether the installation completed successfully.
+i NOTE: When performing unattended installations, you can check the installer return code to verify whether the installation completed successfully.
 If the return code is zero (0), it implies that the installation is successful.
 A non-zero value indicates that the installation has failed.
 In such cases, you can examine the installation logs for details about the problem.